AppDaemon/appdaemon/docs/INSTALL.rst

     $ git clone https://github.com/home-assistant/appdaemon.git
     $ cd appdaemon

-You must change the image line to use a Resin image in the Dockerfile:

-``FROM arm32v7/python:3.6-alpine``

-You can then build and run a docker image locally as follows:
+You can then build and run the docker image locally as follows:

 .. code:: bash